Our Board

 Local Enterprise Facilitator, Kalumburu

-Maggie was the manager of the Tramulla OpShop across 2020-2022.
-She has participated in EPWA train-the-trainer program and has now secured employed at the Wyndham Arts hub.
+Maggie was the manager of the Tramulla OpShop across 2020-2022 and has recently returned to train the new manager.

 Kathryn Njamme